-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

-Section 16(a) of the Exchange Act requires that our officers and directors, and persons who beneficially own more than 10% of our common stock, file with the SEC certain reports, and to furnish copies thereof to us, with respect to each such person's beneficial ownership and changes in ownership of our equity securities.
-Due to the complexity of the SEC's reporting rules, our Legal Department undertakes to file such reports on behalf of our directors and executive officers and has instituted procedures to assist them with these obligations.
-Based on a review of our company's records and other information, we believe that all reports required by our directors and executive officers were filed on a timely basis in respect of fiscal 2018, except that a Form 5 reporting gifts in December 2018 totaling 1,230 shares of our common stock was filed by Mr. Lanier more than 45 days after the conclusion of the fiscal year.
+Section 16(a) of the Exchange Act requires that our executive officers and directors, and persons who beneficially own more than 10% of our common stock, file with the SEC certain reports, and to furnish copies thereof to us, with respect to each such person's beneficial ownership and changes in ownership of our equity securities.
+Due to the complexity of the SEC's reporting rules, our Legal Department undertakes to file such reports on behalf of our executive officers and directors and has instituted procedures to assist them with these obligations.
+Based on a review of our company's records and other information, we believe that all reports required by our executive officers and directors were filed on a timely basis in respect of fiscal 2019, except that Forms 4 were not timely filed with respect to approximately 225 shares of our common stock purchased by Mr. Holder from time to time since July 31, 2009 pursuant to a broker-assisted dividend reinvestment program he enrolled in prior to joining our Board.
+A Form 4 has been filed (after the applicable filing due dates) to report the correct number of shares of our common stock owned by Mr. Holder.